a2civictech/a2water/README.md

 ### Parsing water data

 It's a funky HTML file.
-This bit of hackery will normalize it back down to something easy to parse.
+This bit of `sed` will normalize it back down to something easy to parse.

 ```